 Hand washing and air drying may be alright for minor messes, but being able to use the occasional machine wash will ensure a thorough clean… and it is easier.

 Babies still need to be able to move their heads from side to side.
 This will help to prevent a stiff neck and promote proper development of the neck and spine.

 She will also need to be able to move her head in case she spits up while lying on her back so she does not choke.

 The pillow should not prevent an appropriate level of movement.

 While most cases of positional plagiocephaly occur as the result of pressure on the baby’s head while sleeping, the American Academy of Pediatrics does not recommend using a positioning pillow in the baby’s crib while she is sleeping.

 Any soft or bulky items, like pillows, blankets, or stuffed animals, left in a baby’s crib are suffocation hazards, especially if your baby has begun to roll on her own.
 If you do choose to use a pillow to help shape your baby’s head in her sleep, please only do so during naps when she can be constantly supervised.

 Instead, we recommend using these pillows for play time during the day when your baby is awake, supervised, and aware of what is around her.
 Some of them are best used in swings and strollers, and others are great for use with floor gyms.

-Recommended Baby Pillows for Flat Head Syndrome
+Best Baby Pillows For Flat Head Syndrome of 2024

 This memory foam pillow from Baby Love USA offers great support by molding to your baby’s unique shape.